-If you have a template or other type of document that regularly requires the date to be updated, you can make Microsoft Word 2016 or 2013 display a date that automatically updates.
+If you have a template or other type of document that regularly requires the date to be updated, you can make Microsoft Word 365 display a date that automatically updates.
 This is much easier than remembering to update it manually yourself.

 - Place the mouse cursor in the area where you would like the date to appear.